-The head of the line privilege is only available at U.S. airports that have Global Entry kiosks.
-The head-of-the-line privilege is reserved for program members if the kiosks are out of service, if a member gets referred to a CBP officer, and at the exit points.
+The head of the line privilege is only available at U.S. airports that have Global Entry.
+The head of the line privilege is reserved for program members if the technology is unavailable, if a member gets referred to a CBP officer, and at the exit points.

-U.S. lawful permanent residents must use their I-551 permanent resident card at the Global Entry kiosk.
+U.S. lawful permanent residents must use their I-551 permanent resident card at the Global Entry kiosk/portal.

-No. Global Entry members can choose not to use the kiosk and can be processed by CBP officers.
+No. Global Entry members can choose not to use the Global Entry technology and can be processed by CBP officers.

-No, only Global Entry members can use the Global Entry kiosk.
+No, only Global Entry members can use the Global Entry lanes.

-U.S. Citizens enrolled in Global Entry may use the Smartgate system when entering Australia without registration.
-U.S. Citizens may apply for the Dutch FLUX program, the Korean SES program, Panama's Global Pass or the Mexican Viajero Confiable program for expedited entry into those countries.
+U.S. Citizens enrolled in Global Entry may use the Smartgate system when entering Australia and/or New Zealand without registration.
+U.S. Citizens may apply for the Dutch Privium program, the Korean SES program, Panama's Global Pass, Taiwan's e-Gate, Germany's EasyPASS, or the Mexican Viajero Confiable program for expedited entry into those countries.
 Additional fees and enrollment interviews will apply.

 The Transportation Security Administration's (TSA) PreCheck allows for expedited airport screening at TSA checkpoints in specific airports.
 Global Entry members are eligible for TSA PreCheck benefits.